turingschool-examples/backend_mod_1_prework/day_3/README.md

 1. Read through the [Conditionals](http://tutorials.jumpstartlab.com/projects/ruby_in_100_minutes.html#9.-conditionals) section of Ruby in 100 Minutes.

-1. Work through the exercise.rb file in the day_3 directory.
+1. Work through the exercise files in the day_3/exercises directory.

 1. Answer the questions in the questions.md file in the day_3 directory.